-PPCS allele on viability.
-In the case a homozygous mutation in dPPCS negatively influencing viability, less than 33.3% of the F1 progeny will consist of dPPCS/dPPCS homozygous mutant flies.
-In our crosses, the percentage of homozygous dPPCS pupae ranged from 9% to 22%, suggesting a reduced viability in homozygous mutants.
-Pantethine can serve as a source for CoA de novo biosynthesis, and since pantothenate kinase is the first enzyme of the canonical CoA biosynthesis pathway, it can phosphorylate pantethine to form 4-phosphopantetheine.
-29,30 This route therefore does not require PPCS.
-Addition of pantethine to the fly food indeed rescued the percentage of homozygous survivors to levels that can be expected based on Mendelian inheritance.
+Based on Mendelian inheritance, the genotype of the F1 embryonal progeny of crossing dPPCS1/TM3-GFP adults is the following: 50% will be dPPCS1/TM3-GFP; 25% will be dPPCS1/dPPCS1; 25% will be TM3-GFP/TM3-GFP.
+The genotype TM3-GFP/TM3-GFP (homozygous for the balancer chromosome) induces a fully penetrant early developmental lethality and this genotype is not present in the F1 adult progeny, which therefore based on Mendelian inheritance consists of 66.6 % dPPCS1/TM3-GFP and 33,3 % dPPCS1/dPPCS1 flies only. dPPCS1/dPPCS1 homozygous adults are viable ^{7; 8}.
+The exact percentages of the two viable genotypes of the F1 are not only determined by Mendelian inheritance but can also be influenced by the impact of the PPCS1 allele on viability.
+In the case a homozygous mutation in dPPCS1/dPPCS1 homozygous mutation in dPPCS1 homozygous mutating viability, less than 33.3% of the F1 progeny will consist of dPPCS1/dPPCS1 homozygous mutatifies.
+In our crosses, the percentage of homozygous dPPCS1 pupae was ranged from 9 to 22%, suggesting a reduced viability in homozygous mutants.
+Pantethine can serve as a source for CoA de novo biosynthesis, since pantothenate kinase is the first enzyme of the canonical CoA biosynthesis pathway it can phosphorylate pantethine to form 4-phosphopantetheine^{29; 30}.
+This route therefore does not require PPCS.
+Addition of pantethine to the fly food indeed rescued the percentage homozygous survivors to levels that can be expected based on Mendelian inheritance.
 Vitamin B5 was used as a control.
 Experiments were repeated twice.
-In both experiments, a rescue of 10% was observed (Figure S2).
+In both experiments a rescue of 10% was observed (Figure S2).